stefsmeets/topas_tools/readme.md

     append_bond_lengths

 to generate all bonds and angles, including their symmetry codes for the current structure.
-Copy everything between the curly brackets to a new file called bonds.txt, and run:
+Copy everything between the curly brackets to a new file called `bonds.txt`, and run:

     topasrestraints bonds.txt

 This generates a file called restraints.out that contains the restraints that can be added to TOPAS.
-The script checks for all distances of 1.61 +- 0.4 Angstrom to identify T-O bonds.
+The script checks for all distances of `1.61 +- 0.4` Angstrom to identify T-O bonds.
 The program checks the connectivity for every atom, and reports if there is a problem (too many / not enough distances per T-atom).
 There is no check for symmetrically equivalent connections, so some restraints may be redundant.

+## stripcif

+stripcif is a tool to clean a cif file from all extra metadata.
+Essentially it reads a cif file and writes it back to `structure_simple.cif` with just the cell parameters and atomic coordinates.

+Usage:

+    stripcif structure.cif

+## expandcell

+expandcell is a tool to take a cif file and expand the axes along different directions to form a supercell.

+For example:

+    expandcell structure.cif -z2

+will write a cif in `P1` the *z* axis doubled.
+You can then use a tool like [PLATON](http://www.platonsoft.nl/platon/pl000000.html) to find the right symmetry for this structure (if needed).
+You can use:

+    expandcell structure.cif -z2 -s SPGR --shift X Y Z

+to force the new a new symmetry on the output.
+Here `SPGR` is the space group suggested by platon, and `--shift X Y Z` is the suggested origin shift.

+The option `-e` can be used to exclude elements from the result.

+## make_superflip

+This is a very simple tool that asks a couple of questions and writes an input file for superflip.

+Usage:

+    make_superflip

 ## Requirements